fgm/beanstalkd/README.md

 Requirements
 ------------

-  * beanstalkd needs to be installed and configured.
+  * A beanstalkd server needs to be installed and configured.
-  * Drupal 8.0.0-RC1 or more recent must be configured with Pheanstalk 3.x:
+  * Drupal 8.0.0-RC2 or more recent must be configured with Pheanstalk 3.x:
     - edit `(yoursite)/composer.json` (not `(yoursite)/core/composer.json`)
     - insert: `"pda/pheanstalk": "^3.1"` in the `require` section and save.
     - update your vendors by typing `composer update` at the site root.